AminaOti/AutomateGymBooking/README.md

 # Automate Gym Booking

 It's the pandemic, gym classes have just re-started and due to social distancing the class capacity at my tiny gym is VERY limited.
 What does this mean?
-It means that the gym class booking race has just got FAST (like really FAST) and I don't want to stay up until 00:00 staring at my phone like a socially-deprived mad women waiting for a booking to open.
+It means that the gym class booking race has just got FAST (like really FAST) and I don't want to stay up until 00:00 staring at my phone like a socially-deprived mad woman waiting for a booking to open.

 Like a damsel in distress I needed something to save me- I needed Automation.
 Thankfully, to the rescue came this Selenium project which books my gym slot at the moment the clock strikes 00:00 (yes Cinderella you will go to the ball  *** cough ***  gym).
 Praise the Lord for automation! (and pray it doesn't take my job).